 Why Would Anyone Pay Mortgages With Credit Cards?

-Today I received an email from American Express that advertised a program where you can earn rewards by paying your Indymac mortgages with an American Express credit card.
+Today I received an email that advertised a program where you can earn rewards by paying your Indymac mortgages with a credit card.
 I do not have a mortgage, but I read this email and wondered, why would anyone pay their mortgages with a credit card?

 There are many reasons why paying mortgages with a credit card is a bad idea.
 First of all, the interest rates credit cards charge are typically very high.
 For example, the lowest rate I have on a credit card is 10.99% and the highest is 24.99%.
 So if you get behind on paying your credit card you would be paying interest on mortgage interest, and that is a double whammy of debt.